matkoniecz/quick-beautiful/README.md

 I am searching for exercises that can be solved with a simple code and give properly impressive results.
 Results that may be shown to friend/mother/brother/daughter and will impress them.

-Code in this repository is a mix of material alreasy used and tested, ideas for a future, work in progress and notes.
+Code in this repository is a mix of material already used and tested, ideas for a future, work in progress and notes.

 ![mandelbrot_-_zoomed.png](mandelbrot_-_zoomed.png)